Bridging the Gap

 Additional National Funding and Alpha Vesta’s own CIC structure means that other areas of the country can also engage with many of Alpha Vesta’s fully-funded Awareness Sessions and Workshops which are delivered online.
 Please see below.

-Why is the project called Bridging the Gap?
+Why was the pilot project called Bridging the Gap?

-The project’s aim is to ‘bridge the gap’ between the Corporate, Public and Third Sector in order to Break the Cycle of Domestic Abuse across Communities in Essex.
+The pilot project’s aim was to ‘bridge the gap’ between the Corporate, Public and Third Sector in order to Break the Cycle of Domestic Abuse across Communities in Essex.

-Alpha Vesta bridge this gap by encouraging workplaces, businesses and organisations to invest in robust, grassroots, practical training and policy development services in a preventative and early intervention approach.
+Alpha Vesta advocate bridging this gap by encouraging workplaces, businesses and organisations to invest in robust, grassroots, practical training and policy development services in a preventative and early intervention approach.

 What is Domestic Abuse?